Nexus-Chat/matrix-android-sdk2/README.md

 <b>For now, this project is an extract of the Matrix SDK module from Element Android.
 Please do not open a pull request on this project.
 If you want to propose a change on the SDK, please open a PR on https://github.com/vector-im/element-android.
 Thanks!</b>

 ## Disclaimer
 This is a fork of the original repository, with an implementation for multiple account login.
+Yes

 ## About